pmahnke/mahnke-cocktails/recipe/passion_at_the_disco.md

 - Pour: Double Strain
 - Glassware: Low Ball
 - Garnish: Mint leaf
+- Ice: Ice cubes
+- Special Prep:
-- Special Prep: Add lime juice and passionfruit syrup to the shaker with ice and shake. pour mocktail into the glass and top with tonic water.
+  - Add lime juice and passion fruit syrup to the shaker with ice and shake.
+  - Pour the mocktail into the glass and top with tonic water.